TugayGul/SupplyChainM/README.md

 ## Summary

-  JavaServer page(jsp) web application with proper database and rest api.
+  JavaServer page(jsp) web application with connected database, proper driver and rest api.

 ### Motivation and Process
   I never used Spring Boot or jakarta or java to write a web app before I start.
 My previous knowledge was limited to general backend structures comes from Django and DRF.
 However, I saw this task/challenge as a learning oppurtunity.
 That's why I tried to do it.